 Daily Life and Behavior

 Bengal foxes are mainly nocturnal animals, although occasionally spotted during the day.
-They are known to exhibit intriguing behaviors, such as “sky gazing,” where they sit on their hind legs and observe the sky attentively.
+They exhibit intriguing behaviors, such as “sky gazing,” where they sit on their hind legs and observe the sky.

 These foxes live in small family groups consisting of a mated pair and their offspring.
 Territories are marked and defended vigorously from intruders, showcasing a complex social structure.

 Diet and Hunting Techniques